macromaniac/TypescriptWebAuthFlowExample/README.md

 			.then(data => data.forEach(elem=> console.log(elem.name)))
 			.catch(e => console.log(e));

 You need to get an access token to make calls to the github api.
 GithubAuth does just that.
+We can use the access token to get a users info, and once we get a users info we can get a users repository.
+This is described in the accesstoken->userInfo->userRepo promise chain.

-Once we get a users info we can get a users repository, that's why we have the accesstoken->userInfo->userRepo promise chain.
+As a final note I did modify chrome.d.ts because the launchWebAuthFlow function was not on definitelytyped at the time.